Dealing With Nausea in Pregnancy: Real Talk and Real Relief

 Simple Facts:

-• 50-80% of women experience pregnancy nausea.
+- 50-80% of women experience pregnancy nausea.

-• Usually starts within the first 4-6 weeks and lasts until weeks 12-16.
+- Usually starts within the first 4-6 weeks and lasts until weeks 12-16.

-• During this time in your pregnancy HCG (human growth hormone) is rising in your body.
+- During this time in your pregnancy HCG (human growth hormone) is rising in your body.

-• Your body is creating more estrogen which can cause nausea.
+- Your body is creating more estrogen which can cause nausea.

-• Your more likely to experience this if: you are having twins, have a history of nausea with birth control pills or motion sickness, or have a family history of nausea in pregnancy.
+- Your more likely to experience this if: you are having twins, have a history of nausea with birth control pills or motion sickness, or have a family history of nausea in pregnancy.

 I found out I was pregnant with my son, Remy, June 30, 2022.
 My pregnancy nausea started around week 5, and not long after, I started to vomit and experience lightheadedness.
 It was during the boiling hot summer that my nausea, lightheadedness, and vomiting worsened.
 Heat, smells, motion, certain foods, all triggered me and worsened my symptoms.
 Every morning brushing my teeth, I’m not sure if it was the toothpaste, the toothbrush in my mouth, or a combination of both, but I would gag and vomit every time.
 During my entire pregnancy brushing my teeth became a dreadful experience.
 It was brutal!

 My doctor first prescribed me Doxylamine combined with Pyridoxine (vitamin B6).
-This is a common first-line medication they prescribe for pregnancy nausea.
+This is a common first-line medication doctors prescribe for pregnancy nausea.
 I tried it out for a couple weeks but, unfortunately, I felt no relief from the medication.
 The second time I seen the doctor, I got prescribed Ondanestron, also known as Zofran.
 This medication helped me a tremendous amount!
 I actually thought it was remarkable that I could go from one medication that absolutely did not work, to another, that had amazing results.
 It is super important you find the right medication for your body because you want to have the least amount of stress on your body during your pregnancy.

 Now, usually around weeks 12-16 pregnancy nausea starts to decrease and you begin to feel better.
 I however, was diagnosed with hyperemesis gravidarum.
 This is a condition in pregnancy where you have nausea and vomiting the entire pregnancy.

 If you or anyone you know is going through this, be patient, and do not push yourself to do more than you should.
 Listen to your body and rest as often as you need!
-You are growing a human being and it can be a lot on your body physically.
+You are growing a human being and it can be a lot on your body mentally, spiritually, and physically.

 My Story About Pregnancy Nausea